Monday, January 14, 2013

 What You’ll Need

 First, tug the fleece to determine which direction it stretches.
-Nicer fleece may stretch in all directions, but mine was cheap.
-It only stretches one way.
-You want it to stretch around your head.
-If the hat only stretches top to bottom, it won’t be very comfy.
-Lay out the fleece on your work table with the stretchy direction running left to right.
+That's your horizontal orientation for the fabric.
+Spread out the fleece on your work table with the stretchy direction running left to right.

 Now you’re ready to trace the design onto the fleece.